dakilaledesma/intro-ml/rnn-tutorial.md

 LSTMs were created in order to fix this long-term dependency problem, by fixing the vainishing/exploding gradient problem.
 They do this by allowing the modal neuron to have both a memory gate as well as a forget gate rather than a single layer.
 Because of their multi-layer repeating module, LSTMs are able to remember a lot more information than their simpler RNN counterparts (with a singular repeating module).

+As seen from the above network, input going through an LSTM unit undergo a multistep process:
+1. First, a forget gate, that determines whether or not it wants to remember or forget some input on a scale of 0 to 1.
+2. Second, we decide which information to remember by the evaluation of candidate values
+3. Third, we update the old cell state with the new one.
+4. Lastly, we figure out what to output and output it.

+This is a pretty heavy summarization of what goes on in an LSTM layer, a slightly more indepth explanation with equations and all can be found here (which is also my images sources): http://colah.github.io/posts/2015-08-Understanding-LSTMs/

 In addition, you may have heard of Gated Recurrent Units (GRUs) as well.
 GRUs are a variation on